-During construction of the proposed development, construction traffic will travel to and from the site via the construction site access located on the southern section of the site.
+During construction of the proposed development, construction traffic will travel to and from the site via internal access roads within the Park.
 It is expected that the origins and destinations of construction traffic will continue to match the distribution of traffic currently using the surrounding road network.